Community support platform focused on clarity, trust, and action

 Users wanted clarity before detail

-Users needed immediate clarity about the organization’s purpose and available support before engaging with detailed content.
+Users needed immediate clarity about the organization’s purpose and available support before engaging with deeper content.

 Action had to appear earlier

-Families, donors, and volunteers all needed a quicker route to their next step, whether that meant applying, donating, or contacting the organization.
+Families, donors, and volunteers all needed a quicker route to their next step, whether that meant applying, donating, or making contact.

 Trust required visible evidence

-Impact storytelling, reassurance, and simple transparency cues were essential to make the experience feel credible and community-centered.
+Impact storytelling, reassurance, and transparency cues were essential to make the experience feel credible and community-centered.

 Lead with purpose